-Blur vs Pixelate vs Black Box vs Emoji: Which Should You Use?
+Blur vs Pixelate vs Black Box: Which Protects Privacy Best?

 Choosing an anonymization method is not only a design decision.
 It is a risk decision.
 If your content can be reshared widely, your method must stay effective after compression, cropping, and reposting.